mennem-claycorp/compute-map/README.md

 # Update map data:

-You can dynamically update the map's data by passing in a JSON object.
+You can dynamically update the map's data by passing in a GeoJSON object.
 Here's an example:

 ```html
 <textarea></textarea>